cocoYin/academic-kickstart_JUN/content/home/about.md

 # Biography

 Jun Yin is a research fellow working of the National Institute of Neurological Disorders and Stroke at Dendrite Morphogenesis and Plasticity Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+The dendritic arbor of ventral lateral neurons (LNvs) shows remarkable change in structure and length upon light stimulation during larval development.
+She is identifying the novel molecules regulating the dendritic plasticity and studying how inhibitory neuronal circuits modulate this dynamic system.
+Uncovering the mechanisms involved in neuronal plasticity should provide more advanced understanding on memory and learning.